Chelsea defeated Real Madrid to lift the UEFA Super Cup for the first time thanks to substitute Poyet's 81st-minute strike.

 Article top media content

-Real Madrid CF 0-1 Chelsea FC
+Real Madrid 0-1 Chelsea

 Vialli's side had followed up their English League Cup win with victory against VfB Stuttgart in the UEFA Cup Winners' Cup final, and they claimed their second European trophy in three months thanks to substitute Gus Poyet's 81st-minute strike.